 Faulty wiring in your home is no laughing matter.
-In fact, faulty wiring is one of the five most common causes of electrical fires.
-The good news is there are some warning signs that can indicate faulty wiring.
-Additionally, by detecting faulty wiring early, you can avoid devastating fires.
+In fact, bad wiring is one of the most common causes of electrical fires.
+The good news is there are some warning signs that can indicate faulty wires.
+Additionally, by detecting damaged wiring early, you can avoid devastating fires.
 Plus, avoid the inconvenience of flickering lights and inconsistent electrical performance.

 Have a Licensed Electrician Inspect Your Wiring